Did Djokovic lie? They analyze their deportation in Australia again

 The situation around the best tennis player in the world has led to a diplomatic problem between Australia and Serbia, where Djokovic’s relatives say that he has suffered “torture” during the time he has been held in a Melbourne hotel.
 In a telephone conversation, Serbian Prime Minister Aan Brnabic asked her Australian counterpart Scott Morrison for fair treatment and respect for Djokovic’s rights, as well as a direct exchange of information in the coming days.

 According to a statement, Brnabic stressed the importance of the conditions for the tennis player’s training and physical preparations for the tournament that were denied him in recent days.
-“Brnabic asked his Australian counterpart to do everything he can to ensure that Djokovic is treated humanely and with dignity in Australia throughout his stay,” according to the note.
+“Brnabic asked his Australian counterpart to do everything he can so that Djokovic has a humane and dignified treatment in Australia during the entire time of his stay,” according to the note.

 According to the Australian Prime Minister’s Office, Morrison explained to Brnabic the entry restrictions to the oceanic country imposed to combat the pandemic, among which the full schedule of the covid-19 vaccine is required, although there are exemptions.
 In a dialogue described as “constructive”, Morrison assured his counterpart that these restrictions are not discriminatory and have served to protect the nation during the pandemic.